zerodevapp/zerodev-docs/docs/introduction.md

 If you are completely new to ZeroDev, we recommend starting with [the tutorial](/getting-started).

-After that, [integrate ZeroDev](/create-wallets/overview) with the onboarding/authentication solution of your choice.
+After that, learn how to [create smart wallets](/create-wallets/overview) for your users.

 Then, [enable smart wallet features](/use-wallets/overview) for your users, such as gas sponsoring.